-After ten months in Paris, Tavárez suffered a stroke that severely damaged his hearing and weakened his left hand.
+After ten months at the Paris Conservatory, Tavárez suffered a cerebral aneurism that severely damaged his hearing and debilitated his right hand.
 Unable to complete his studies, he returned to San Juan, where he worked as a piano professor and taught the French piano technique.
 Also, he taught in San Juan, Caguas, and Ponce, where he settled permanently in 1870.
 Among his most outstanding students were the future composers Juan Morel Campos and Francisco Cortés.

 Over time Tavarez rehabilitated his hand and resumed playing the piano.
 Also, he drew inspiration from the Cuban Danza, African rhythms, and Latin American (Venezuelan) rhythms and composed the first Puerto Rican Danzas.

 Among his compositions are the symphony “A Campeche,” which received an award from the Sociedad Económica Amigos del País; the Danzas “Margarita,” “Ausencia” and “Pobre Corazón;” the waltzes “El 24 de Junio” and “Vals de Concierto” (written for the left hand) and” Cuadros Musicales: Recuerdos de Antaño,” “Virgen de Borinquen”, “Dicha Fugaz” and “La Hamaca” and “Un Recuerdito” (for the pianist, Ana Otero, who he named as his successor).
 Also, the symphony’s “Souvenir de Puerto Rico” and “Aires del País”, where he incorporated elements of traditional folkloric music and classical music.

 Tavárez was an active member of the Sociedad Económica de Amigos del País and an honorary member of the Casino de Ponce, the Ponce Choral Society, the Recreational Center and the Sociedad de Amigos del País in the Dominican Republic.

 He also holds the distinction of being the first “romantic” who aspired to different sources of Romanticism.
 The melodic structure of his compositions is typical of the German romantic school with cadences of French Romanticism, which he absorbed as a student in France.
 Also, he is credited with creating Creole music that incorporates elements of the Cuban Habanera, indigenous Puerto Rican music – guiro, drum, and guitar – and African rhythms.

 Some of his most well-known danzas include “La Sensitiva” (The Sensitive One), “La Ondina, La Ausencia” (Absense),”¿Me amas?”
 (Do You Love Me?, “Un Recuerdito” (A Little Remembrance), “Margarita” and “Pobre Corazón” (Poor Heart).